kacrro/LeetCode/README.md

 # LeetCode
-Here I put ex. from LeetCode :)
+Here I put solutions of exercises from LeetCode :)